microsoft/TypeScript-React-Starter/README.md

 `connect` will be able to actually take our original `Hello` component and turn it into a container using two functions:

 * `mapStateToProps` which massages the data from the current store to part of the shape that our component needs.
-* `mapDispatchToProps` which uses creates callback props to pump actions to our store using a given `dispatch` function.
+* `mapDispatchToProps` which creates callback props to pump actions to our store using a given `dispatch` function.

 If we recall, our application state consists of two properties: `languageName` and `enthusiasmLevel`.
 Our `Hello` component, on the other hand, expected a `name` and an `enthusiasmLevel`.